jessepav/lacygoill-wiki-backup/vim/register.md

 If your text is  bigger than 1 line and you use a  deletion, then Vim writes the text in the register 1 *and* in the register you specified +1.
-For example, `"3dd` will delete the current line in the registers 1 and 4.
+For example, `"3dd` writes the current line in the registers 1 and 4.

     $ vim -Nu NONE -i NONE +"pu='some text'"
     "3dd
     :reg 123456789
     l  "1   some text^J~
     l  "4   some text^J~

+---

 In all other cases, the text is only written in the register you specified.